 Originally published August 25, 2019

 This is the 47th article in the Profiles in Knowledge series featuring thought leaders in knowledge management.
-Nirmala Palaniappan (Nimmy) is passionate about KM and innovation, and interested in business research, management concepts, process improvements, branding, and business strategy.
+Nirmala Palaniappan (Nimmy) is passionate about knowledge, learning, design, and innovation and interested in product management, design thinking, business research, collaboration, culture, change management, consulting, process improvement, branding, and business strategy.
 She was awarded a US patent for the KM framework, methodology, and toolkit she conceived.
-Nimmy currently leads the KM function for TAFE (Tractors and Farm Equipment Limited) in Chennai, Tamil Nadu, India, reporting to the Chief of Innovation & IT.
+Nimmy is currently Vice President of Knowledge Transformation Services at Genpact in Chennai, India.

 Nimmy has expertise in creating and implementing intranets, community tools, expert locators, mobile apps, content management systems, internal portals, and Enterprise 2.0 tools.
 She also has skill in formulating KM strategies, creating a knowledge sharing culture, enhancing processes, designing and project managing technological implementations, and defining and monitoring benefits/measures.